xopham/trusted-commit-signatures/README.md

 By adding your public key to the repository say the `.pubkeys` folder with the initial commit, all subsequent commits can be verified against that public key.
 A *trusted contributor* is then a contributor with a private key to a public key within the `.pubkeys` folder.

-If we go one step further and verify each commit signature against the public keys within the previous commit, that allows us to also add and revoke public keys for new or former contributors by having a trusted contributor add or remove a public key from the `.pubkeys` folder:
+If we go one step further and verify each commit signature against the public keys within the previous commit, we can also add and revoke public keys for new or former contributors by having a trusted contributor add or remove the corresponding public key to/from the `.pubkeys` folder:

 ```bash
  Step 1  Step 2  Step 3  S...